-There was no record of unauthorised developments or encampments in Merthyr Tydfil.
+There was no official record of unauthorised developments or encampments in Merthyr Tydfil.
+However, few travellers stopped for a short space of time at Rhydycar.
+We were unable to obtain any information from this group.

 During the interview process, one household at Glynmil suggested that the household was overcrowded and that they needed additional living space, whilst 5 new households are expected to form over the next five years; 2 from the Glynmil site and 3 in bricks and mortar accommodation.
 23 households were interviewed and 5 new households were expected to form.
 This gave an annual expected growth rate of 4.35%.